Problem

 - Resource risk: Unbounded fan-out can overwhelm budgets, rate limits, or queues

 Static "N=10 always" policies don't adapt to task difficulty, model variance, or observed failure rates.
+Most implementations use static caps rather than true signal-driven adaptation.

 Solution